fastrgv/AdaVenture/README.md

 ## Whats new:

+**ver 2.1.1 -- 22jan20**

+* Ada sound tasks now use unique identifier for robustness;
+* Improved certain sound params.
+* Trimmed a few excessively large sound files.

 **ver 2.1.0 -- 20jan20**

 * Quantum improvement in linux portability by avoiding SFML libs.
 * Linux sound uses Ada tasking to implement music loops.

-**ver 2.0.6 -- 15jan20**

-* Enhanced portability of linux version game.
-* Updated Ada binding to glfw.

-**ver 2.0.5 -- 11jan20**

-* Improved code that reads settings file to allow Dos-Format.
-* Updated to GLFW v3.3.1 (released 1jan2020).
-* Added option @ center-screen to continue a saved game, if one exists.
-* Fixed the broken Apple OSX "bundle".

-**ver 2.0.4 -- 09jan20**

-* Now castle pool contains reflective water;
-* Improved controlability of mouse slew @ HiDpi.
-* Added ~/data/settings.txt file to allow users to adjust:
-	* Forward/Backward Speed
-	* Slew Speed using:
-		* keyboard
-		* mouse
-		* gamepad
-		* joystick

-**ver 2.0.3 -- 07jan20**

-* Improved windows build method;
-* Now delivering this GLFW version as the mainstream version;

-**ver 2.0.2 -- 25dec19**

-* Restored proper fireball speed;
-* Finalized code for basic joystick/gamepad function.

-**ver 2.0.1 -- 24dec19**

-* Fixed some coding errors & omissions that might cause trouble in HiDpi mode.

-**ver 2.0.0 -- 23dec19**

-* Converted Ada code to use GLFW, rather than SDL2;
-* Updated libraries, DLLs, Ada binding;
-* Limited gamepad functionality;

 ## More change-history at end of file

 ## AdaVenture Game Description
-AdaVenture is a kid-friendly retro point & click game, intended to be a minimal extension to 3D of the 2D Atari game named "Adventure", but with some artistic extrapolations.
+AdaVenture is a kid-friendly retro point & click game, intended to be a minimal extension to 3D of the 2D Atari game named "Adventure", but with various artistic extrapolations.
 Now runs on Windows, OSX, and GNU/Linux.

 Set in ancient Persia, it begins outside the castle of the young King Xerxes, who inherited a magical golden chalice from his father, Darius the Great.
 Coveted by Greek foes King Leonidas of Sparta and King Minos of Crete, the chalice has been stolen.